Choosing to have one partner makes you that small minority. In today’s society, sleeping with only one partner for whole life is overrated and boring.

 You can’t help but wonder if you’re doing something wrong in today’s society because you stand out in the crowd.

-Let’s get some things straight: no one should be judged for their sexual choices, as long as they don’t break any laws.
+Let’s get some things straight: no one should be judged for their choices, as long as they don’t break any laws.

 If it makes someone happy to change a lot of partners, that’s his business and his life.

 And yet it seems to you that you are alone in your choice.
-It’s even very likely that if you tell your friends that you only want to have one sexual partner in your life, questions will follow that might make you reconsider your decision.
+It’s even very likely that if you tell your friends that you only want to have one intimate partner in your life, questions will follow that might make you reconsider your decision.

 All these questions basically boil down to the following: Aren’t you afraid of missing out on something by deciding to sleep with only one person for your whole life?